 You have the right to request access to, and to obtain a copy of, your personal information held by us, and we are required to respond to your request within a reasonable period of time.
 Your request must be accompanied by the information we require in order to verify your identity.

-In most cases, we will provide you with the access to your personal information that you have requested, though there are limited circumstances permitted by the Privacy Act 1993 where we may refuse.
+In most cases, we will provide you with the access to your personal information that you have requested, though there are limited circumstances permitted by the Privacy Act 1988 (Cth) where we may refuse.
 If we do not give you the access you have requested, or only give you restricted access, we will let you know why.

 We may also charge a fee for providing you with access to your personal information.
 This fee must not be excessive and must not relate to the making of the request.